mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 ### Using a Drupal View to generate a media report as CSV

 You can get a report of which media a set of nodes has using a View.
-This report is generated using a `get_media_report_from_view` task, and the View it uses is the same as the View described above (in fact, you can use the same View with both `get_data_from_view` and `get_media_report_from_view` tasks).
-A sample configuration file looks like:
+This report is generated using a `get_media_report_from_view` task, and the View configuration it uses is the same as the View configuration described above (in fact, you can use the same View with both `get_data_from_view` and `get_media_report_from_view` tasks).
+A sample Workbench configuration file looks like:

 ```yaml